 "This offer stands until December 31, 1938.
 Challenges, stated as such, must be made through the advertising columns of this publication."

-Doug Pallen plagued by recurring illness in his final years still found the energy to serve as President of the Canadian Mutation Mink Breeders Association, Vice President of the Dominion Council of Fur Breeders and Secretary Treasurer of the British Columbia Fur Breeders Association.
+Doug Pallen plagued by recurring illness in his final years still found the energy to serve as President of the Canadian Mutation Mink Breeders Association, Vice President of the Dominion Council of Fur Breeders and Secretary-Treasurer of the British Columbia Fur Breeders Association.

 The Yerbury Brothers, Camp Lister, appear in a letter to the editor of the Fur Trade Journal in January 1932.
-Evidently, they raised pine marten and mink.
+They raised pine marten and mink.
 They reported a dark mink that had a silvery back.
 This freakish condition was not uncommon in later years and never led to a mutation.

 L. L. Brown of Abbotsford was, we believe, the last survivor of the early British Columbia mink raisers.
 We visited him at a much later time in company with Keith Murray and marvelled at the efficient ranch construction that protected the mink from rain and weather.
-Mr. Brown was quite old then but still smart in the head.
+Mr Brown was quite old then but still smart in the head.
 It was a learning experience for Keith and me.

-We don't know if Bert Andrews of Victoria was the first migrant, but we do know that as late as September 1939, his address was Moose Jaw, Saskatchewan: Bert served his adonted province well.
+We don't know if Bert Andrews of Victoria was the first migrant, but we do know that as late as September 1939, his address was Moose Jaw, Saskatchewan: Bert served his adopted province well.
 The name Andrews became synonymous with top quality mink.